Antiverse: Leveraging AI to Achieve Antibody Drug Discovery in One Day

 The second recent shift is the recent improvement in cell-free protein synthesis.
 This enables us to generate a large in-house data set of antibody-antigen binding values, coupled to sequence data, with a high-throughput method.
 A large data set is required for machine learning, but companies offering traditional methods of antibody discovery have very limited data sets because they do not require information about the primary amino acid sequences or 3D structures involved.
 Thus, the combination of these two breakthroughs opens up the potential to effectively predict antibody sequences for a target of interest.
 We have close contact with customers who are keen to trial our service, and we have completed a proof of concept on small dataset to understand the technical challenges.

-The team consists of Ben Holland, Dr Rowina Westermeier and Murat Tunaboylu, and the project has gradually drawn in collaborators, advisors, potential clients and investment.
+The team consists of 3 co-founders Ben Holland, Dr Rowina Westermeier, Murat Tunaboylu and a phage display scientist Dr Aziz Gauhar.
+The project has gradually drawn in collaborators, advisors, potential clients and investment.

-Ben Holland has an MEng in Engineering Science from the University of Oxford and experience in mathematical modelling, especially neural networks, and will use the generated data to train the machine learning system.
+Ben Holland has an MEng in Engineering Science from the University of Oxford and experience in mathematical modelling, especially neural networks, and uses the generated data to train the machine learning system.

-Rowina has a PhD in Biochemistry from the University of Cambridge in cell-free protein synthesis and will be using this cutting-edge technique for the high-throughput generation of antibody fragments.
+Rowina has a PhD in Biochemistry from the University of Cambridge in cell-free protein synthesis and is using this cutting-edge technique for the high-throughput generation of antibody fragments.
 She previously worked as a protein synthesis scientist for drug development for the contract research organisation Domainex.

 Murat Tunaboylu has a BSc in Electrical Engineering and twelve years of experience as a software engineer.
-He also has extensive experience in labware automation and will be automating the lab work and creating the software that customers will use.
+He also has extensive experience in labware automation and is automating the lab work and creating the software that customers will use.

-Our academic collaborator and advisor, Dr. Andrew Martin, Reader at University College London brings nearly 30 years of antibody research to the table.
+Our academic collaborator and advisor, Andrew Martin, Professor of Bioinformatics and Computational Biology at UCL brings nearly 30 years of antibody research to the table.
 He is the creator of abYsis, the largest publicly available database for antibody sequences and 3D structures and has led the development and commercialisation of an automated programme for modelling antibodies.